BluewolfJ124/Assignment-Tracker/readme.md

 ## Key Features

-- **User Authentication**: Secure user registration and login, ensuring that each user's data is private and protected.
+- **User Management**: Secure user registration and login and save to database.
-- **Assignment Tracking**: Users can add, edit, delete, and view assignments with details such as due dates, status, and priority.
+- **Assignment Tracking**: Users can add, edit, delete, and view assignments with details such as due dates, status.
 - **Database Security**: Uses an SQLite3 database with password hashing via `hashlib` to protect user data.

 ## Purpose